markets/serviz/README.md

 > Minimalistic Service Class Interface for Ruby

-`Serviz` provides a minimal interface to unify and homogenize your *Sevice* or *Command* objects in your Ruby code.
+`Serviz` provides a minimal interface to unify and homogenize your *Service* or *Command* objects in your Ruby code.

 ## Installation